mcopanos/content_manager/README.md

 ## Install
 ### Run this on your machine

-To run this project on your machine you must have [Node.js] (https://nodejs.dev/download/) installed on your machine as well as [NPM] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+To run this project on your machine you must have [Node.js](https://nodejs.dev/download/) installed on your machine as well as [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Just simply clone this project on you machine and run the start script below.

 ## Available Scripts